Skip to main content

 1. Journaled actions: Run any block of code and store the result in Restate.
 Restate replays the result instead of re-executing the block on retries.

-2. Awaitable combinators: Log the order in which Awaitables were resolved/rejected, to ensure deterministic replay.
+2. DurableFuture combinators: Log the order in which DurableFutures were resolved/rejected, to ensure deterministic replay.

 3. Random generators: Built-in helpers for generating stable UUIDs and random numbers.